-3.1.2.
-Model 2 - Standalone CQR
+3.3.
+Model 2 - Standalone CQRs

-Model 2 describes the situation in which a CQR is developed and operated individually and separately.
-The CQR may have a technology infrastructure ('data hosting') platform that is hosted locally and maintained internally by CQR staff (Figure 4) or externally through a third party service provider (Figure 5).
+Model 2 describes the current situation in which a CQR is developed and operated as a standalone CQR.
+The CQR may have a technology infrastructure ('data hosting') platform that is hosted locally and maintained internally within existing health service organisation information systems (Figure 3) or externally through a third-party service provider, such as a university or another vendor.
+(Figure 4).

-This Guideline assumes that stand-alone CQRs carry a lower inherent security risk than CQRs operating in centres of excellence.
 Smaller CQR entities pose a smaller target for potential threats and carry a smaller absolute risk of compromised security (see Section 3.2 Risk).